nhitran-tuni/webdev1/README.md

 - Vagrant

 ## Direct install
 Direct install of Node is instructed in the Handson video which is available in Plussa first lecture week course materials.
+Shortly summarized:

 In *Linux* you can install Node with the following commmands:
-`
-node -v
+`node -v`

-curl -sL https://raw.githubusercontent.com/creationix/nvm/v0.35.3/install.sh -o install_nvm.sh
+`curl -sL https://raw.githubusercontent.com/creationix/nvm/v0.35.3/install.sh -o install_nvm.sh`

-bash install_nvm.sh

-source ~/.profile
+`bash install_nvm.sh`

+`source ~/.profile`

-nvm install 14.9.0
+`nvm install 14.9.0`

-nvm use 14.9.0
+`nvm use 14.9.0`

-node -v
-`
+`node -v`

 In *Windows* you can follow [Microsoft's own instructions for Node installation](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows).